Secure your Kubernetes clusters with RBAC, Secrets management, Pod Security Standards, service accounts, and security best practices.

 Implement Kubernetes-native policy management using Kyverno to validate, mutate, and generate resources with declarative policies written in YAML

 Secure your Kubernetes pods with Security Context settings.
-Learn to set user/group IDs, file system permissions, capabilities, and privilege escalation controls.
+Learn to set user/group IDs, file system permissions, capabilities, and privilege escalation.

 Encrypt Kubernetes secrets for safe Git storage with Sealed Secrets.
 Learn to seal, manage, and rotate secrets in GitOps workflows securely.

 Securely access cloud services from Kubernetes pods without static credentials.
-Configure Workload Identity for AWS, Azure, and GCP with IRSA, Workload Identity, and Federation.
+Configure Workload Identity for AWS, Azure, and GCP with IRSA, Workload.

 Automate TLS certificate management with cert-manager.
 Configure issuers, request certificates from Let's Encrypt, and enable automatic renewal.